atom/github/docs/feature-requests/005-editable-diff.md

 #### 2. Within an editable state
 - Only one hunk is editable at a time
 - Visually, it should be very clear when a hunk is in editable state.
-Maybe put the whole block in a box.
+Maybe put the whole block in a box? :thinking:
 - The editable state behaves almost like it's a normal editor, except that the green background of added lines and red background of deleted lines will be kept.
 - A deleted line will still be visible within the editable state, but it __should not be editable__.
 That should be communicated to user in a very clear visual manner.
 When navigating with keyboard, deleted lines should be skipped as if they don't exist.